superherojs/superherojs/CONTRIBUTING.md

 ## Superhero.js Vision

-Superhero.js isn't a collection of the latest framework tutorial, but focuses on lasting knowledge for platform and craftsmanship.
-Resources should preferably be generic rather than specific tools, libraries and framework.
-Instead of learning abstractions like frameworks, Superhero.js favor understanding these abstractions through a fundemental knowledge of platform and language.
+Superhero.js is not a collection of the latest framework tutorials.
+Instead we focus on craftmanship and building a fundamental knowledge of the platform and language.
+We believe this is the best way to learn how to build awesome apps, and we also think it's essential to understanding and appreciating all the new tools, libraries and frameworks that surround us.
+At Superhero.js we therefore prefer resources that are generic rather than about specific tools, libraries and frameworks.

 ## Contributing Guidelines